cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 ## Four main processes exist in architecture
 * A. Response with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid.
-* B. Collect votings from chain peers to find the chainid's safety state root.
+* B. Collect votings from chain peers to discover the chainid's safety state root.
 * C. File Downloader.
-* D. Reponse to fileAMT request.
+* D. Reponse to file downloader request.

 ## Tries
 On community chain: